TreeLLi/APT/README.md

 bash scripts/APT.sh imagenet vit_b32_ep50 end 16 16 False 4 2.67 3 0 onfly 0
 ```

-The above parameters in order corresponding to:
+The above arguments correspond to in order:

 1. dataset ID.
 The list of supported dataset ID is given by the name of dataset source code files under the directory `APT/datasets`.
 2. training configuration identifier.
 For full specification, please refer to the corresponding file.
 There are other predefined configurations under `APT/configs/trainers/APT`.